 How to make Sugared Cranberries

 If you love a homemade cocktail, Sugared Cranberries are the perfect garnish!
-Whether you’re mixing up a festive cocktail or mocktail, these homemade candied cranberries add extra sparkle to any happy hour.
+Whether you’re mixing up a festive cocktail or mocktail, these homemade candied cranberries add extra sparkle to any happy hour throughout the holiday season.
 Makes 1 ½ cups of cranberries.

 Sugared cranberries sit atop a Moscow Mule, from above